 WHAT WE'RE ACQUIRING:

-The series cultivates and acquires projects by established academics and by rising scholars who place a premium on rigorous archival and field research, on theoretical and methodological innovation, and on accessible and elegant writing.
+The series acquires projects by established academics and by rising scholars who place a premium on rigorous archival and field research, on theoretical and methodological innovation, and on accessible and elegant writing.
 Works that integrate comparative and global perspectives are especially welcome.
-The series is open to a wide range of approaches to the study of and the Palestinians including, but not limited to, the fields of history, anthropology, literature, political economy, sociology, religious studies, international relations, post-colonial studies, environmental studies, visual culture, and media studies.
-With rare exceptions, the series does not publish unrevised doctoral dissertations or award contracts in advance of submission of a completed manuscript.
+The series is open to a wide range of approaches to the study of Palestine and the Palestinians including, but not limited to, the fields of history, anthropology, literature, political economy, sociology, religious studies, international relations, post-colonial studies, environmental studies, visual culture, and media studies.
+The series does not accept unrevised doctoral dissertations or awards contracts in advance of submission of a completed manuscript.

 We are currently accepting submissions for this series on a rolling basis.
 To receive full consideration please email a book proposal and your CV to the editorial committee at email@example.com.
 UC Press Book Proposal Guidelines can be found here.